 Andy Blumenthal is a dynamic, award-winning leader with 30 years of experience delivering results across the public and private sectors.

-Blumenthal is Deputy Chief Operating Officer at the U.S. Department of Health & Human Services, Office of the Assistant Secretary for Preparedness and Response.
-Previously, served progressively as Chief Information Officer, U.S. Department of State, Global Information Services; Chief Technology Officer, U.S. Department of Justice, Bureau of Alcohol, Tobacco, Firearms & Explosives; and Chief Enterprise Architect, U.S. Department of Homeland Security, Coast Guard and Secret Service.
+Blumenthal is Business Operations Program Manager at the National Institute of Standards and Technology.
+Previously, served progressively as Deputy Chief Operating Officer (DCOO) at the U.S. Department of Health & Human Services, Office of the Assistant Secretary for Preparedness and Response; Chief Information Officer (CIO), U.S. Department of State, Global Information Services; Chief Technology Officer (CTO), Department of Justice, Bureau of Alcohol, Tobacco, Firearms & Explosives; and Chief Enterprise Architect (CEA), U.S. Department of Homeland Security, Coast Guard and Secret Service.

 Blumenthal holds an MBA in Organizational Behavior from Pace University and a BBA in Accounting, summa cum laude from Baruch College.
-He is also professionally certified as a Chief Information Officer (CIO), Chief Information Security Officer (CISO), Chief Information Security Manager (CISM), Enterprise Architect (EA), Project Management Professional (PMP), Federal Acquisition Certification-Program/Project Manager (FAC-P/PM) Level III Senior/Expert, and e-Government Leader (EGOV).
-Other credentials include IT Infrastructure Library (ITIL) certification, & CompTIA's A+ in Hardware & Operating Systems (A+).
+He is also professionally certified as a Chief Information Officer (CIO), Chief Information Security Officer (CISO), Chief Information Security Manager (CISM), Enterprise Architect (EA), Project Management Professional (PMP), Federal Acquisition Certification-Program/Project Manager (FAC-P/PM) Level III Senior/Expert, e-Government Leader (EGOV), IT Infrastructure Library (ITIL) certification, & CompTIA's A+ Hardware & Operating Systems.